jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A bull can inseminate 300 cows from one single ejaculation.
+⚡<!-- FUNFACT --> Fun fact: In Aspen Colorado, you can have a maximum income of 04,000 and still receive government subsidized housing.

 </div>